dwnsky/popcornpicks/README.md

 ```

-*[Note: Ask the project lead for the shared team password.
+*[Note: Ask the project leader for the shared team password.
 Do NOT commit your actual `.env` file to GitHub.]*

 ### 4. Running the Application